 Our culture has developed more daring ways to entertain ourselves too.
-Rock climbing, trampolines, and even free falling has moved to indoor centers where we can chase ever increasing adrenaline rushes.
+Rock climbing, trampolines, and even free falling have moved to indoor centers where we can chase ever-increasing adrenaline rushes.
 So why choose boring dinners when for the same amount of money you can jack up your emotions and leave feeling like you stepped outside your box?

 The thing is, doing the same routine year after year without changing the reason why is killing the good feelings you’re chasing after on those Valentine’s Day dates.
 Those first few Valentine’s felt meaningful because they were signs that your relationship was enduring the test of time.
 But a number of them are behind you it’s time to apply a deeper significance if you’re going to keep celebrating that particular date.

-Ladies I assure you, if he’s not jumping all over the idea of making this day special it’s because he’s getting bored of the cycle of negative feelings associated to Valentine’s Day.
 Women feel men should have gotten the message loud and clear by now that THIS is the day he surprises her with her deepest hopes.
-Unfortunately men are avoiding the message, and if you’re quietly hoping or subtly hinting, he’s likely not picking up the cues.
+Unfortunately, men are avoiding the message, and if you’re quietly hoping or subtly hinting, he’s likely not picking up the cues.
 Predictably, his stress of wanting to please you but not meeting your expectations, along with your feelings of hope followed by disappointment, create a negative spin around that one day that lasts well before, and after it.

 It’s a rut that today’s couples should be getting out of ASAP.

 My philosophy?
-To actually focus on loving each other meaningfully year round, and as a gift to each other, let Valentine’s Day go.
+To actually focus on loving each other meaningfully year-round, and as a gift to each other, let Valentine’s Day go.
 Trying to create magic on one particular day to make up for the lack of magic the rest of the year doesn’t create the sort of relationship that will last.
-Ideally, we love each other deeply and intimately by practicing love as a behaviour, showing understanding and compassion towards each other’s needs.
+Ideally, we love each other deeply and intimately by practicing love as a behavior, showing understanding and compassion towards each other’s needs.

-There are things you can do on this day that are far from the traditional dinner and a card, that’ll have lasting results on your relationship and most importantly, how you love each other.
-I prefer things like this because they show a deeper appreciate for one another, and a commitment to developing love on a deeper level together.
+There are things you can do on this day that is far from the traditional dinner and a card, that’ll have lasting results on your relationship and most importantly, how you love each other.
+I prefer things like this because they show a deeper appreciation for one another and a commitment to developing love on a deeper level together.
 If Valentine’s Day is all about love then let’s make love a verb and try some of these:

 ♥ Book a couple’s therapeutic getaway.
 It doesn’t have to happen on that date; you can book it, or choose a place together on Valentine’s Day.
 Something that helps you dig deep and develop more love and intimacy in the relationship.
 You can choose a different getaway year to year, or go back to places that felt magical and deepened your appreciation for each other

 ♥ Write a healing letter where you actually work through issues.
-Sometimes people try to use Valentine’s Day as a band aid.
-Instead, use it go deeper and heal.
+Sometimes people try to use Valentine’s Day as a band-aid.
+Instead, use it to go deeper and heal.
 Intimacy is developed through trust, so make this a date where you open up and trust each other more with your feelings.

 ♥ Make Valentine’s the day you both try something different.
 Have friends write interesting things to do on a piece of paper them toss it into a bowl.
 Do what you pick from the bowl.
 This will get you both outside your box and feeling some nervous excitement.
 Rising up to a fun challenge together can help you develop teamwork and learn how to compromise too.